US: Cameroon separatist crisis could get ‘much, much worse’

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+Nagy said he is reminded of neighboring Nigeria, where the government’s “brutal response” to extremism led to an increase in the membership in Boko Haram.
+That decade-old Islamic insurgency continues to rage in northeastern Nigeria and has spilled over into neighboring countries.

 The U.S. diplomat suggested “some form of decentralization” in Cameroon as mentioned in a proposed constitution for the country.
+The U.S. provides training and other support to the country’s military.

+As Cameroon’s President Paul Biya was sworn into his seventh term in office last month, he urged the separatists he calls “terrorists” to drop their guns and be forgiven or prepare to be killed.
+Military raids began shortly afterward.

+Nagy spoke Thursday after a visit that included a groundbreaking meeting with Eritrean President Isaias Afwerki.
+That country made peace with Ethiopia earlier this year, ending a two-decade border war and leading to the opening of borders and transport links.